 The cause of female infertility can be difficult to diagnose, but many treatments are available.
-Treatment isn't always necessary: Half of all infertile couples will go on to conceive a child spontaneously within the next 24 months.
+Treatment options depend on the underlying problem.
+Treatment isn't always necessary — many infertile couples will go on to conceive a child spontaneously.

 The main symptom of infertility is the inability of a couple to get pregnant.
-An abnormal menstrual cycle that's too long (35 days or more) or too short (less than 21 days) can be a sign of female infertility.
+A menstrual cycle that's too long (35 days or more), too short (less than 21 days), irregular or absent can be a sign of lack of ovulation, which can be associated with female infertility.
 There may be no other outward signs or symptoms.

 When to see a doctor